POSITION: Full-Time Director of the Library/Learning Resource Center – Lufkin

 - Master of Library Science degree or equivalent from an accredited institution.

-- Three or more years’ experience in an academic library.
+- Three or more years’ experience in an academic or public library.

 - Demonstrated supervisory experience.